remotemerge/cache-server/README.md

 `userAgent`: (Optional) The user agent to be used for the request.
 If not specified, the default user agent will be used.

 The `wait` and `headless` parameters function the same as in the server configuration and are optional for the request.
-Specify these parameters if they differ from the server settings.
+Specify these parameters if you want to override the server settings for a particular request.

 #### Response: